For many years I have based personal and business decisions on this philosophy:

 “Who you are ten years from now will be a result of the books you read and the people you spend time with.”

-In 2015 I had big goals on reading a lot of books on personal and business growth.
-As the visionary for my company and team, as well as a coach to many, a husband, a father, etc. reading great non-fiction books gives me the fuel to grow in all areas of my life.
+Every year I have big goals on reading a lot of books on personal and business growth.
+Here is a picture of my accomplished reading in 2016, with 21 great books consumed and added to my knowledge vault.
+Some were on my list at the beginning of the year, and a few more got added throughout 2016 as gifts and recommendations from others.
+As the visionary for my company and team, as well as a coach, a husband, a father, etc. reading great non-fiction books gives me the fuel to grow in all areas of my life as well as be valuable to others.

 - 33% of High School Graduates never read another book the rest of their lives